Generic selectors

 Appearance & Identification

 Red Zebras are a polymorphic species, which means they come in a surprisingly wide range of colors.
-This isn’t variation from breeding.
-It’s natural.
+This isn’t variation from breeding, it’s natural.
 In the wild and in captivity, you’ll see individuals ranging from bright orange and red to yellow, pink, and even blue.
 This variety is one of the things that makes them so popular.

 Male vs. Female